jwm197/RandomisedFaceCollection/README.md

-I have made it so if the mouth is not wide enough to have teeth without the mouth just looking black it doesn't draw them.
-This means the mouth doesn't just look black sometimes which just looks weird.
+I have improved the eyes so if the pupil is massive there is forced to be some white space.
+This looks a lot better as it forces the eye to look more like an eye as supposedd to a black filled circle.
+There is still some occassions it occurs but it is far less frequent.